-If the deficiencies have not been addressed, such students and parents will be asked to meet with the administration to formulate an academic contract that will outline expectations for students, parents, and teachers.
-The student will remain on academic probation and the contract in force for the remainder of the school year or until the deficiencies have been cleared, whichever comes first.
+If the deficiencies still need to be addressed, students and parents will be asked to meet with the administration to formulate an academic contract outlining expectations for students, parents, and teachers.
+The student will remain on academic probation, and the contract will remain in force for the remainder of the school year or until the deficiencies have been cleared, whichever comes first.
 The administration will assess the situation at the end of the quarter to determine any subsequent action.